stevenewsted/openshift-home-lab/README.md

 $ cp ~/.ssh/id_rsa.pub ~/ocp/vm_id_rsa.pub
 ```
 ### 9. Check CPU model in 2-build.sh script
 1-create.sh creates the VMs for your nodes.
 2-build.sh configures them to run in your KVM environment.
-The virt-install command in this file has a --cpu variable that is set to Skylake-client, which is the model of Intel CPU I am using in my server.
+The virt-install command in this file has a --cpu variable that is read from the `env.sh` configuration.
 To see what model CPU you are using, use the following command.
 ```
 $ virsh capabilities | grep -i model | head -n1
 ```
 It should output a single line of XML, showing the model, like:
 ```<model>Skylake-client</model>```
-Use the value in between the `model` tags in the env.sh configuration file.
+Use the value in between the `model` tags in the `env.sh` configuration file.

 ### 10. Set up Linux Bridging